berggrueninstitute/Life-Otherwise/_articles/06-citlalli.md

 _President Jimenez:_ That’s an odd example.

 _Professor Ruiz:_ Yes… I agree.
 But look.
 In English, we build this sentence in a noun-centered way.
 Servant is a noun that is possessed by you, and I fill that position.
-“Am”“to be” – is what defines the relationships between the nouns.
+“Am”—“to be” – is what defines the relationships between the nouns.
 In Yucatec, though, it is one word.
 The ‘a’ is a prefix and the ‘en’ is a suffix to the main root _‘winik_,’ which means person.
 But it is really not even that noun-ish because _winik_ personhood can be human, but it can also refer to members of other animate populations as well.
 So in Yucatec, ‘a’ refers to you and ‘en’ refers to me, so we might more strictly translate this as ‘your-person-me.’
 Which is heavily conditional—juxtaposition and context.
 Is this making sense?

 _President Jimenez:_ So it’s not at all transparent why we had eyes on her.
 On Xiloj.
 Great.
 Where’s Memo’s project in all of this?